Angienoelhaverly/Mission_to_Mars/README.md

 # Mission_to_Mars
-Web Scrape Full-Resolution Mars Hemisphere Images, Store data in MongoDB
+Use Splinter & Beautiful Soup to automate a Web Scrape, Store data in MongoDB, Display with Flask